 Plasma fibroblast is a skin rejuvenation treatment that's used to firm skin, smooth fine lines and wrinkles, improve the appearance of acne scars, and diminish dark spots.
 During the treatment, a pen-like device converts electrical energy into an ionized gas.
 When this gas hits the skin, it creates heat energy that inflicts controlled microtrauma.
 This microtrauma causes the body to create new collagen to repair itself thus causing skin regeneration in those areas.

-To reserve a time please visit our booking channel!
+To reserve a time please call

 Does it hurt?